 Refinancing a rental property at the right time could easily lower the amount investors owe in interest over the life of the loan.

-Refinancing a rental home may help investors change the length of the loan they are committed to.
+Refinancing a rental home may help investors change the length of the loan they're committed to.

-Once investors exhibit an acceptable loan-to-value ratio, the lender may remove private mortgage insurance charges from monthly payments.
+Once investors exhibit an acceptable loan-to-value ratio, the lender may remove PMI charges from monthly payments.